 The primary purpose of cycling shorts is to provide comfort.
 Designed specifically for men and women, cycling shorts make sure that padding is in the right places and seams are strategically placed to reduce chaffing, especially on rides in excess of 10 miles.
 Tight-fitting, flexible materials like Lycra and spandex are used to decrease air resistance and allow a full range of motion on your bike.
-Higher-end cycling shorts use complex, technical sports materials that increase breathability, reduce heat absorption and help block the rays of the sun and the chilling effect of the wind.
+Higher-end cycling shorts use complex, technical sports materials that increase breathability, reduce heat absorption, and help block the rays of the sun and the chilling effect of the wind.

 The most important features of properly constructed cycling shorts include a lack of seams in the crotch and extra padding to reduce chaffing and discomfort while riding.
-While there are a variety of pads, also known as chamois, the best come from providers like the Italian manufacturer Cytech, which is known all over the world for their incredible Elastic Interface® Technology.
+While there are a variety of pads, also known as chamois, the best come from providers like the Italian manufacturer Cytech, which is known all over the world for their incredible Elastic Interface Technology.

 Once you try cycling shorts, it's not likely that you will want to ride without them again.
 A properly placed chamois in a well constructed cycling short will be the one "must-have" in your bike closet or drawer.
 Not only will you be able to ride longer, but you'll feel stronger in your saddle (seat) because of the rejuvenating effect of the technical fabrics and performance enhancing design.
 (Seriously!
 We wouldn't make this stuff up!)

-Things to Consider when Buying Your First Pair of Cycling Shorts
+Things to Consider When Buying Your First Pair of Cycling Shorts

-Tony Kelsey has 20 years marketing experience, previously serving as global vice president of creative for an international, $1B IT solutions consultancy.
-Although a self-proclaimed "mediocre" racer in high school, his intense passion for cycling and bicycles in general has never waned.
-Today he is marketing VP at Pactimo and frequently writes about cycling as a sport and hobby. @tonykelsey
+Tony Kelsey has 20 years of marketing experience, previously serving as the Global Vice President of creative for an international, $1B IT solutions consultance.
+Although self-proclaimed "mediocre" racer in high school, his intense passion for cycling and bicycles in general has never waned.
+Today he is the Marketing VP at Pactimo and frequently writes about cycling as a sport and hobby @tonykelsey